Adam2661/gulp-local-screenshots/readme.md

 Type: `Number`
 Default: '200'

-Timeout between files, in most cases you dont need to change that
+Timeout between files, in most cases you don't need to change that

 #### delay